worldbank/gld/Support/B - Country Survey Details/ZWE/LFS/Education.md

 ![questionnaire](utilities/2019_questionnaire.png)
 ![dataset](utilities/2019_data_categories.png)

 Without correct understanding about the mapping from the questionnaire to the dataset, we decided to only code `educat5` and set `educat7` to missing.
-The two graphs below are the distributions of `educat5' as in number and percentage of each year.
+The two graphs below are the distributions of `educat5` as in number and percentage of each year.
+Tertiary education population of 2011 looks less off because 2011 does not have category 6 "Higher than secondary but not university" of `educat7` while 2014 has 1,703 observations from category 6 merged into tertiary in `educat5`.

 ![bar1](utilities/educat5_distribution_number.png)
 ![bar2](utilities/educat5_distribution_percent.png)